 Our bridge monitoring solutions are varied and tailored to individual projects.
-We offer full bridge monitoring schemes or specific bridge component monitoring.
+We offer full bridge monitoring schemes as well as specific bridge component monitoring.

-Below are some of our more common bridge component monitoring solutions.
+Below are some of our more common bridge monitoring solutions.

-Aging, nearby works or any repair works on a bridge, can cause a bridge to move.
-Typically, this is by millimetres but can be more severe and over time, could cause failure of the bridge.
+Ageing, nearby works or bridge repair works can often cause bridge movements.
+Typically, this is by millimetres but can be more severe and over time, unmonitored bridge movement can lead to bridge failure.

-Our solutions are able to monitor any movement either continuously, using our total station and prisms or manually using our 3D scanning equipment.
+Our bridge monitoring solutions are able to detect any movement - either continuously, using our total station and prisms, or manually using our 3D scanning equipment.

 By placing displacement sensors underneath the deck, we can provide a strong assessment of the structural integrity of a bridge at different loads.

-The insight gathered from this long or short term monitoring can provide assurance that a bridge remains safe under load or alternatively, requires a maintenance and repair plan putting in place.
+Our solutions provide assurance that a bridge remains safe under load or alternatively, requires a maintenance and repair plan.

 Our experts also have extensive experience monitoring load throughout bridge jacking and de-jacking operations ensuring optimum safety at all times.

-Movement or degradation in the abutments or piers of a bridge, can have an impact on the overall structural health of the bridge.
-The monitoring of these key components of the bridge, is therefore often performed as part of a full bridge monitoring scheme.
+Movement or degradation in the bridge’s abutments or piers can impact the overall structural health of the bridge.
+As key components of the bridge, these often perform as part of our full bridge safety monitoring system.

 Soft ground conditions below bridges present settlement and stability issues for abutments.
 Conversely, well compacted, heavy material around the base of an abutment can cause rotation, which can lead to full expansion joint closure or even bowing of the deck in more serious cases.

-Crack identification is one of the most important aspects of structural health monitoring.
-Cracks will occur in most structures and are often the first signs of more serious defects.
+Bridge crack monitoring is one of the most important aspects of structural health monitoring.
+Cracks will occur in most bridge structures and are often the first signs of more serious defects.

-Using our monitoring solutions, we can record and observe the changes in crack behaviour in real-time, providing much more accurate and detailed insight than visual inspections.
-This ensures that potential structural failures are detected at an early stage, helping to ensure that our bridges remain safe and in good structural health.
+Using tailored bridge monitoring solutions, we record and observe the changes in crack behaviour in real-time, providing much more accurate and detailed insight than visual inspections.
+Structural health monitoring of bridges ensures that potential failures are detected at an early stage, helping bridges remain safe and in good structural health.